 What I’m about to tell you isn’t for everyone, but for us, it was a very satisfying saving indeed!

 One day our washer broke.
-After a bit of googling, Craig diagnosed the problem.
+After a bit of googling, we diagnosed the problem.
 But the part was too expensive.
 So, we bought the same washer on eBay for £5 broken, but with a different problem.
 We then cannibalised the parts.
 Not only did we fix the washer for next to nothing, but we also had a stack of spare parts for future breakdowns.

 Rich people take a long-term view